-Gliknik is currently enrolling 80 patients in a 45-site, phase 2, double-blind, placebo-controlled clinical trial in the U.S. and six other countries (Hungary, Spain, Serbia, Poland, Germany and Ukraine), to determine whether Biropepimut-S with adjuvants GM-CSF and Poly ICLC can reduce the tumor recurrence rate in these patients.
+Gliknik expects to complete enrollment of this trial in April 2019.
+Patients will then be followed for 2 years to determine whether biropepimut-S with adjuvants GM-CSF and Poly ICLC can reduce the tumor recurrence rate in these patients.
 More information on this trial is available at clinicaltrials.gov.

 Biropepimut-S is a highly engineered peptide immunomodulator targeted against important epitopes within the cancer protein MAGE-A3.